 II.
-Candidates who do not meet the Ordinary Matriculation Requirements as set out in I above, may matriculate on grounds of Mature Years [refer Matriculation on Mature Years in the University Undergraduate Prospectus].
+Candidates who do not meet the Ordinary Matriculation Requirements as set out in I above, may matriculate on grounds of Mature Years [refer

+Matriculation on Mature Years in the University Undergraduate Prospectus].
 Note: All Applications are processed through the Central Applications Office (refer to www.cao.ie)

-III.
-Before entering the Degree programme every student must furnish Garda

-Clearance.
-This is organised through the Registration Office on entering the University.
-Failure to obtain clearance may result in the student being unable to access practice education placements which are a requirement of the programme.

-- IV.
-The School of Health Sciences strongly recommends that students obtain the appropriate vaccinations (details available in programme handbooks).
+- III.
+Before entering the Degree programme every student must furnish Garda Clearance.
+This is organised through the Undergraduate Admissions Office on entering the University.
+Failure to obtain clearance will result in the student being unable to access practice education placements which are a core requirement of the programme. - IV.
+Students are required to participate in groupwork and experiential learning to practice skills which are required for successful programme completion - V. The School of Health Sciences strongly recommends that students obtain the appropriate vaccinations (details available in programme handbooks).
 Placement providers stipulate that students must have the appropriate vaccinations before undertaking placements at their site.
-If students cannot provide evidence of vaccinations, placements may be refused. - V. Registration is carried out by the University.
-Students must be registered in their Degree programme not later than fifteen days after the commencement of Programmes. - VI.
+If students cannot provide evidence of vaccinations, placements may be refused.
+Students must satisfy the health clearance requirements of the programme. - VI.
+Registration is carried out by the University.
+Students must be registered in their Degree programme not later than fifteen days after the commencement of Programmes. - VII.
 To obtain the degrees of B.Sc. in the selected Specialism as set out in the Explanatory Note (above); - (a) Students must pursue programmes of Study extending over a period of not less than four Academic Years and must pass the various Examinations prescribed below, meeting the requirements as set out elsewhere in these Regulations, in the Marks and Standards of the College and in Student Handbooks where necessary. - (b) The Examinations are as follows: - (1) The First University Examination in their programme. - (2) The Second University Examinations in their programme. - (3) The Third University Examination in their programme. - (4) The Fourth University Examination, being the Final Examination in their programme.
+Note: - (i) The duration of the programme cannot be shortened; no part of the Final Examination may be taken before the end of 8 Semesters of professional education. - (ii) There is a time-limit on the completion of the degree; while a student who fails their yearly examination in a particular year has the right to re-sit that/those examination(s) the following year [refer par.
+VIII XI below], the total time allowed for the successful completion of the four University Examinations is 6 years or 12 semesters in total.